mikeyu152/hackathonpack/README.md

 this should go without saying, but use whichever modules you have a need for/you feel will work well for you. each folder is independent and can be used as such.

+my suggestion would be to fork this repo right away for your team.

 sometimes the README will link to software that has been open-sourced by a hackathon vs. something that was contributed directly to this hackpack - everything that is linked to will be open-source, though.

 ## section index